RoaaHamoudah/Internet-Record-2020-Project-/README.md

 <br>

 ### Save Screen
  - Save the updated linked lists back to a new CSV file in the same format, separated by commas (,).
+ - Use a file chooser to select the folder where the file will be saved.